tinfoil-knight/codeforces/snippets.md

 - Some functions are present both in `algorithm` header and containers.
 Using container specific functions is recommended.
 - When using `.push_back()` multiple times, use `reserve(n)` if max limit of no. of elements is known to avoid using double the memory.
 - `unordered_map`, `unordered_set` are faster compared to `map` and `set` respectively.
+- `accumulate` uses the type of init value to determine its result.
+While dealing with larger nums, cast the init value to long.
 - `bitset` are array-like structures with elements only as 0 or 1. `count` on a bitset returns the number of 1s in the array.
 BITWISE operations like `&`, `|`, `^` can be used.
 They are faster than normal arrays due to less memory requirement.
 - More data structures in C++
   - Deque - Double Sided Queue